 Tomatoes (Solanum lycopersicum) naturally grow into short, bushy plants or tall vines, depending on their type.
-Tomato varieties are classified as determinate, indeterminate, semi-determinate or dwarf indeterminate.
-Determinate plants, also called bush tomatoes, grow 2 to 3 feet tall, while indeterminate tomatoes are also called vining tomatoes and grow up to 6 feet tall.
+Tomato varieties are classified as determinate, indeterminate, semi-determinate and dwarf indeterminate.
+Grow determinate tomatoes, also called bush tomatoes, and they will reach 2 to 3 feet tall.
+Indeterminate (vining) tomatoes grow up to 6 feet tall.

-If you're growing large plantings of vining tomatoes, space them 24 to 48 inches apart in rows 4 to 5 feet apart.
-Alternatively space tomatoes according to the final growing dimensions on the seed packet or plant label.
+If you're growing vining tomatoes, space them 24 to 48 inches apart in rows 4 to 5 feet apart.
+Alternatively, space tomatoes according to the final growing dimensions on the seed packet or plant label.
 For example, space plants of a variety that grows 2 feet wide 2 feet apart.

-Water and Fertilizer
+Water and Fertilize Regularly

 For plentiful, disease-free tomatoes, water the plants regularly and apply fertilizer.
 Tomatoes need 1 inch of water or more per week in dry weather.
-Avoid wetting the leaves when watering to help prevent leaf diseases, and water deeply but infrequently when the soil surface is dry.
+Avoid wetting the leaves when watering to help prevent leaf diseases.
+Water deeply but infrequently when the soil surface is dry.
 Spread a 2- to 3-inch layer of organic mulch, such as garden compost, to help conserve soil moisture.

-Pruning and Support
+Prune and Provide Adequate Support

 Harvest times for short, bushy tomatoes vary according to the variety.
 Tomatoes produce a crop about 65 days to 80 days after sowing.
-Plants that produce crops quickly are called early varieties, Mid-season varieties produce a crop in 65 to 80 days, and late-season varieties fruit in 80 days or more.
+Plants that produce crops quickly are called early varieties.
+Mid-season varieties produce a crop in 65 to 80 days, and late-season varieties fruit in 80 days or more.